Cadolzburg: Observation Tower

 This tower (commonly called "the pencil"), being 25m, was built 1893 in a high place by the Lokalbahn Aktien Gesellschaft (LAG) in the neogothic style to boost tourism.
 It used to be a popular destination for visitors from Fürth, especially when the cherry trees around the town bloomed.
 A square based wooden stairway goes five floors up; about half of the way there is a small balcony on one side of the tower, blocked by a wooden door.
 The roofed viewing platform based on a console looms over the upper part of the tower, which is slightly slimmer than the former part.
 The roof has decorative windows on every side.
 It is open from sunrise to sunset and can be entered for a small fee.
+In the roof of the tower peregrine falcons can be observed by webcam.

 Other sights

 Most parts of the city wall from the 15th century are still existent, above the Torturm (tower gate) one can see the carved date "1476".

-The lutheran Markgrafenkirche St. Cäcilia was built in the years 1750/51 as a classical baroque forme (Saalbau) over the original (most likely gothic) church house.
+The lutheran Markgrafenkirche St. Cäcilia was built in the years 1750/51 as a classical baroque form (Saalbau) over the original (most likely gothic) church house.
 Its interior is dominated by a matroneum going round the building, maintaining an organ in the west.
-The baptismal front originates in the baroque phase (1751).
+The baptismal font originates in the baroque phase (1751).
 Noticeable is the crufying group with wooden sculptures from the school of Veit Stoß (Mary and John dating back to 1470/80 and the crucifix 1500).